SomeWeekendReading/someweekendreading.github.io/quotes.md

   better than Nature."
 - "If you find yourself in a race to the bottom, let the other guy win."
 - "Once you identify the side with the Nazis, pick the other side."
+- "Assigned Midwesterner at birth, New Englander by choice."